jvanhei/demand_forecasting_challenge/README.md

-Sort the data so that adjacent rows represent the same time-series location with increasing time
+Sort the data such that adjacent rows represent the same time-series location with increasing time.

 ```python